 A vast system of underground rivers flows through the limestone earth of the Yucatán Peninsula, with the largest found just south of Playa del Carmen.
-The Río Secreto allows visitors an exhilarating chance to walk, wade, and float through a massive network of subterranean chambers.
+The Río Secreto allows visitors an exhilarating chance to walk, wade, and float through an extensive network of subterranean chambers.

 Río Secreto is one of a number of attractions along the Riviera Maya promoting themselves as family-friendly theme parks.
 Despite rave reviews, we almost avoided it for this very reason.
-“A special adventure in Secret River?
-What are we, twelve?”
+(A special adventure for the whole family in the Secret River?
+What are we, twelve?)
 But once we put away the glossy brochures and got past the front gates, the park revealed itself to be much more serious and interesting than expected.

-For 90 minutes, we followed the river into vast chambers and underneath delicate chandelier-like stalactite formations, sometimes wading, sometimes floating.
-Occasionally, the darkness was complete; our guide once had us turn off our helmet lamps in order to experience being alone in pure, pitch blackness.
-But more often, there would be some light shining through from above.
+For 90 minutes, we followed the river into vast chambers and underneath delicate, chandelier-like stalactite formations.
+Sometimes we’d wade, sometimes float, and occasionally the darkness was complete; our guide once had us turn off our helmet lamps in order to experience being alone in pure, pitch blackness.
+But more often, there would be light shining through from above.
 The Maya considered these caves to be sacred, and it’s not hard to understand why.
-Their beauty is absolutely sublime, and the size of the place is mind-blowing.
+Their beauty is absolutely sublime, and their size is difficult to comprehend.
 Although our tour lasted 90 minutes, we saw only around 3% of the entire system.

 At $69 USD per person ($99 if you need transport), Río Secreto isn’t among the cheapest entertainment options in the Yucatán, and I’m sure the high cost turns a lot of people off.
-Even more frustrating, a professional photographer who follows you into the cave will take some truly excellent pictures.
-But the CD costs another $99 USD, or a shameful $25 per picture.
+Even more frustrating, a professional photographer who follows you into the cave will take some truly excellent pictures, but the CD costs another $99 USD (with the option to buy individual pictures at $25 a pop).
+Shameful.
 Still, we can’t recommend a trip to Río Secreto enough.
 We’ve visited a lot of the Earth’s special hidden corners, but this was among the most unforgettable.

 December 9, 2013 at 11:15 pm